Lebanon:Operations of the Islamic Resistance on Wednesday, S...

 Allah Almighty is Truthful

-- and in retaliation for the “Israeli” aggression on resilient southern villages and safe civilian homes particularly the villages of Aita Al-Shaab and Khiyam, the Islamic Resistance fighters targeted the headquarters of the Al-Sahl Battalion in the “Beit Hillel” Barracks as well as “Israeli” artillery positions in “Dishon” with barrages of Katyusha rockets.

-- the Islamic Resistance fighters targeted at 02:30 p.m. a positioning of enemy soldiers in the "Zar'it" barracks [the battalion headquarters of the Western Brigade] with artillery shells, scoring direct hits.
+- The Islamic Resistance fighters targeted at 8:30 a.m. a gathering of “Israeli” troops at the vicinity of the Al-Raheb Site with rocket artillery, scoring direct hits.

-- the Islamic Resistance fighters targeted at 03:00 p.m. the Ruwaisat Al-Alam site in the occupied Lebanese Kfarchouba hills with rocket artillery, scoring direct hits.
+- The Islamic Resistance fighters targeted at 10:25 a.m. the Ruwaiset Al-Qarn Site in the occupied Lebanese Shebaa Farms with rocket artillery, scoring direct hits.

-- the Islamic Resistance fighters targeted at 03:00 p.m. the Al-Summaqa Site in the occupied Lebanese Kfarchouba hills with rocket artillery, scoring direct hits.
+- The Islamic Resistance fighters targeted at 10:25 a.m. the Zebdine Barracks in the occupied Lebanese Shebaa Farms with rocket artillery, scoring direct hits.

-- the Islamic Resistance fighters targeted at 03:50 p.m. the "Hanita" Site with artillery shells, scoring direct hits.
+- The Islamic Resistance fighters targeted at 12:25 p.m. a bunker where “Israeli” troops were stationed at in the “Metula” Site with the appropriate weapons, scoring direct hits.

-- the Islamic Resistance fighters targeted at 04:30 p.m. the Al-Marj Site with rocket artillery, scoring direct hits.
+- And in retaliation for the “Israeli” aggression on resilient southern villages and safe civilian homes, particularly the aggression on the Nabatieh-Zebdine highway, the Islamic Resistance fighters targeted a military checkpoint in the "Dan" settlement with the appropriate weapons, scoring direct hits.

+- And in retaliation for the “Israeli” aggression on resilient southern villages and safe civilian homes, particularly the aggression on the outskirts of the village of Zibqine, the Islamic Resistance fighters targeted the recently established headquarters of the 146th Division forces at the "Abirim" base with Katyusha rockets.

-- the Islamic Resistance fighters targeted at 7:40 pm the Zionist enemy's artillery bunkers attacking our people and villages from Al-Zaoura with barrages of Katyusha rockets.
+- And in retaliation for the continued “Israeli” aggression on the resilient southern villages, particularly the city of Khiam and the village of Aita Al-Shaab, the Islamic Resistance fighters targeted the Al-Zaoura bunker with a barrage of Katyusha rockets.

+- The Islamic Resistance fighters targeted at 6:00 p.m. a position of “Israeli” troops at the Al-Abbad Site with the appropriate weapons, scoring direct hits.

-- And in retaliation to the “Israeli” enemy's attacks on the peaceful southern villages, particularly Markaba, Talloussa, Al-Qantara and Qabrikha which resulted in the martyrdom of a woman and the injury of two others, the Islamic Resistance shelled for the 1st time “Neot Mordechai” Settlement with barrages of Katyusha rockets, adding it to the list of targets.
+- And in retaliation for the “Israeli” aggression on resilient southern villages and safe civilian homes, particularly the aggression on the village of Meiss Al-Jabal, the Islamic Resistance fighters targeted the 8200th Military Intelligence Battalion at the “Mattat” Barracks with a rocket barrage.

 Comments